domRiddle/ASF/Background-games-redeemer.md

 Now we can rename this file from `BotName.keys.new` to `BotName.keys` in order to let ASF know that it's ready to be picked up.
 The moment we do this, ASF will automatically import the file (without a need of restart) and delete it afterwards, confirming that all our games were parsed and added to the queue.

-After some time, at least a few hours during our cd-keys amount, a new `BotName.keys.owned` file might be generated.
+After some time, at least a few solid hours due to our cd-keys amount, a new `BotName.keys.owned` file might be generated.
 This file will contain those cd-keys from our original file that failed to redeem properly, for example because we owned some of the games on the list already.
 We can copy-paste all of those keys into some new file and re-use them, since they're not used.
 Cd-keys that were successfully redeemed are not included in this list.

 It's also possible to add extra games to import while having some games already in our queue, by repeating all above steps.
 Instead of using a file, you could also use IPC API endpoint.